Willmo3/TLA-Robustness/readme.md

 ### Installation
 1. Clone the repository
 2. run the setup.sh script.
 This will install the LTS-Robustness and Recomp-Verify jars provided with this distribution as local maven repositories on your system.
-Since these are stored in your home directory (probably in ~/.m2), no superuser priveleges are required.
+Since these are stored in your home directory (probably in ~/.m2), no superuser privileges are required.
 3. Run mvn install.
 The output jar is in the target directory!